 AMIDEAST is distinguished by its small program size and student focused staff.
 Students are given opportunities to get involved in aspects of Moroccan life that they might not know to look for otherwise.
 AMIDEAST is also known and respected for its work with Moroccans (teaching English, administering valuable tests, etc.), not only for bringing Americans to study.
 Enrolling in an AMIDEAST program is also joining a recognized and locally valued organization.

-AMIDEAST purposely keeps our groups small in order to maximize the faculty/staff to student ratio.
+AMIDEAST purposely keeps our student groups small in order to maximize the faculty/staff to student ratio.
 In small groups we find that students are able to get to know one another and the community in which they live.
-On average, our programs have 15-35 students, with a maximum enrollment of 40 students.
+On average, our programs have 15-35 students, with a maximum enrollment of 45 students.
 This program size allows staff to work closely with each student throughout the semester.
 While most program participants are from the U.S., you may also have classmates from other countries (e.g., Australia, Italy, Japan, Latvia).
 Similar to the overall group, AMIDEAST class sizes are kept small to maximize student learning.

 Students are responsible for making sure their home institution is willing to grant credit for the program prior to enrolling.
 Each institution has a different transfer credit process and AMIDEAST staff will provide documentation and other information to help you complete the process at your institution.
 If your home institution requires a transcript from an institution accredited in the U.S., you may opt to receive a transcript from AMIDEAST’s Institution of Record, Northeastern University, for an additional fee of $350.
+A request to receive a transcript from Northeastern University must be made prior to the start of the program.

 AMIDEAST class sizes are kept small to maximize student learning and your classmates will be among the other students on your AMIDEAST program, from a variety of academic institutions in the United States.
 Classes are mainly taught at the AMIDEAST center unless otherwise specified.
 Courses are generally 3 credits unless otherwise specified, with a work load comparable to rigorous U.S. universities.
 See below for more details for specific programs.